 This rant eventually ended with Tyler screaming, “Respect me, bitch!”

 The rapper let several more attendees ask him questions following the pre-selected students.
-In all, Tyler up feilding over a dozen questions from students in attendance, making the Q&A period just as long as his interview with Keel.
+In all, Tyler ended up fielding over a dozen questions from students in attendance, making the Q&A period just as long as his interview with Keel.
 The artist even stayed on stage afterward to meet fans.

 Tyler has a distinct ability to articulate his thoughts in a simple and direct fashion.
 His insight often comes off as comedic in nature, but there is certainly a wealth of meaning to what he has to say.
 There’s something unique about simultaneously entertaining a crowd and elucidating knowledge in a live, extemporaneous setting.